Multimedia EncyclopediaPrimary amyloidosis

 Exams and Tests

-The doctor or nurse will examine you.
+The health care provider will examine you.
 You will be asked questions about your medical history and symptoms.
-A physical exam may show that you have an swollen liver or spleen.
+A physical exam may show that you have a swollen liver or spleen.

 The first step in diagnosing amyloidosis should be blood and urine tests to look for abnormal proteins.